 You can read more about this on the Cancer Research UK Science Blog

-Chemotherapy and Neuroendocrine Cancer.
-One of the unusual aspects of Neuroendocrine Cancer is that chemotherapy is not normally considered as a standard treatment unlike many other cancers.
-Systemic chemotherapy is often inadequate for treatment of Grade 1 and 2 Neuroendocrine tumours, because these tumours tend to have a well-differentiated histology and low proliferation index – standard chemotherapy does not appear to like their slow cytokinetic growth.
-However, chemotherapy appears to be frequently deployed for use with very advanced and/or high grade Neuroendocrine tumours (i.e. carcinomas).
+However, cytoxic chemotherapy is often inadequate for treatment of Grade 1 and 2 Neuroendocrine tumours, because these tumours tend to have a well-differentiated histology and low proliferation index – standard chemotherapy does not appear to like their slow cytokinetic growth.
 My Oncologist did mention Chemotherapy on my initial meeting and I was once scheduled to have a chemo-embolisation (TACE, Trans-arterial Chemo Embolization) but it never occurred due to post surgical routing issues.
 Clearly TACE is more targeted than conventional and generally systemic chemotherapy techniques.

-Capecitabine plus Temozolomide (CAPTEM for short) have been trialled on low grade NETs though.
+Capecitabine plus Temozolomide (CAPTEM for short) is fast becoming a treatment used on low grade NETs.
 Dr Robert Fine says the results of the trial showed “tremendous responses in every neuroendocrine tumor”.
-The treatment elicited a response rate of 45% and a stable disease rate of 52% including those with carcinoid and pituitary tumours – types of neuroendocrine tumour that are notoriously ‘chemoresistant’.
+The treatment elicited a response rate of 45% and a stable disease rate of 52% including those with certain types of NETs and pituitary tumours – types of neuroendocrine tumour that are notoriously ‘chemoresistant’.
 You can read more about this here (click here) and you can also listen to Dr Fine enthusiastically talking about this on a short You Tube video clip – (click here).

 If in doubt about suitability for any form of chemo, patients should seek the advice of a NET specialist.